-- 1. Tips for Leaders handout targets leaders and provides them with tips to help children in their communities increase fruit and vegetable consumption, decrease screen time, increase physical activity, and decrease sweetened beverage consumption. - 2.
-Tips for Leaders posters includes enlarged versions of the Tips for Leaders handout that are available in two sizes (27" x 40" and 38" x 56") to hang in highly visible locations. - 3.
+- 1. Tips for Community Centers handout targets community center staff and provides them with tips to help their community increase fruit and vegetable consumption, closely monitor and limit screen time, increase physical activity, and decrease sweetened beverage consumption. - 2.
+Tips for Community Centers posters includes enlarged versions of the Tips for Community Centers handout that are available in two sizes (27" x 40" and 38" x 56") to hang in highly visible locations. - 3.
 Definitions & Recommendations handout explains the 5210 message and its research basis. - 4.
-Healthy Messaging lists quick, short, and long health messages that may be embedded into various communications.
+Healthy Messaging lists quick, short, and long health messages that may be embedded into various communications. - 5.
+Fill Up Here! poster -advertises locations where reusable water bottles may be filled with drinking water. - 6.
+Refresh! poster promote the use of water fountains and list locations where reusable water bottles may be filled. - 7.
+Thirst Quencher posters-advertises drinking fountain locations. - 8.
+Television Tunnel Vision handout lists alarming facts about children's typical amount of screen time and offers suggestions for alternative ways of spending free time.